mevdschee/php-crud-api/README.md

 ### MySQL, PostgreSQL, and SQLite on Linux

-The tests are held in the `tests.php` file, but first you should copy the `config.php.dist` file to `config.php` and add your database credentials.
+The tests are held in the `Tests.php` file, but first you should copy the `Config.php.dist` file to `Config.php` and add your database credentials.
 You can add credentials for one or all the databases supported.

 After configuring the database connections, use PHPUnit to run all the tests: